Get Started By Contacting us!

-Signs You Need to Contact a Parsippany-Troy Hills, NJ Chimney Repair Contractor
+Signs You Need to Contact a Moorestown, NJ Chimney Repair Contractor

 There’s no denying that a fireplace is an asset, but in order to ensure it stays that way, it needs to be properly maintained, and that means making sure that the chimney is functioning properly.
-After all, the chimney is what directs the heat and smoke from your fireplace out of your New Jersey house; however, just like any other feature, a chimney can become damaged.
-Regular use and exposure to harsh elements, like smoke, soot, ash, fluctuating temperatures, wind, rain, and snow, as well as ground settling, can wear away at masonry materials, shift the chimney, and weaken its structural integrity.
+The chimney is responsible for directing hot air and smoke from your fireplace away from your New Jersey house; however, just like any other feature, a chimney is also susceptible to damage.

 Rusted Damper or Firebox

-Whatever the cause, moisture is a big problem for a chimney.
-If the damper is rusted, it won’t function properly.
-As a result, fires in the fireplace won’t receive the oxygen they need to thrive and will quickly extinguish, and instead of exiting your chimney, smoke, soot, ash, and carbon monoxide could pour back into your Morris County house.
 Rust can eat away and deteriorate the firebox, and the moisture that’s causing the rust could damage the lining of the flu, which could allow heat to make contact with surrounding building materials and eventually cause a house fire.
-To avoid a potentially serious and even life-threatening situation, as soon as you see or suspect rust has developed on your firebox or damper, contact a Parsippany-Troy Hills, NJ chimney repair professional.
+You should contact a Moorestown, NJ chimney repair professional as soon as you notice rust developing on your firebox or damper.

 Damaged Mortar Joints

-Spalling is what happens when the face of masonry materials, such as brick, stone, and concrete, peels and flakes off, which eventually leads to soft spots and exposes the masonry materials to the elements and even worse damage.
-There are several factors that can contribute to spalling, such as poor-quality materials, improper installation, and regular exposure to moisture.
+Spalling occurs when the face of masonry materials peels and flakes off, exposing the masonry materials to the elements and causing further damage.
+Several factors can cause spalling, such as poor-quality materials, improper installation, and regular moisture exposure.